 Jesus teaching about God.
 He was sitting on a hill—check.

 And then a picture of a man standing with some soldiers.

 A turn of events

-The sky was dark filled with rolling, very ominous looking clouds.
-There were soldiers running away from the scene in the foreground of the picture.
-They were obviously terrified.
-Three men were hanging on crosses surrounded by a group of obviously distraught people at the foot of the cross in the center of the three—my four-year-old mind couldn't comprehend what was going on.
+The sky is so dark.
+The rolling clouds so ominous.
+The soldiers running away from the scene in the foreground of the picture. are obviously terrified.
+The three men hanging on crosses—the people wailing at the foot of the cross in the center of the three—my four-year-old mind couldn't comprehend what was going on.

 Why were the soldiers so afraid?
 Who were those people?
 Why were they there?
 Why was this picture here in the Bible at all?

 It was a special book from God telling us how much He loved us!
 This did not appear to be very loving!
 (Little did I know... 🥰)